MichiTheGenius/YoutubeToMP3/README.md

 - clone the repo
 - change into the newly acquired directory
 - run the requirements.sh script in order to install all dependencies needed
 - (You can look into it to check if you are ok with the things that will be installed)
     - ./requirements.sh
 - if it does not work try making it executable with the command:
     - chmod +x ./requirements.sh
+- open the path.txt file with your favorite text editor and enter your desired download path
+    - example: /home/user/Music
 - run the script with python3
     - python3 yt_mp3.py
 - Enter the url of your desired youtube video
-- Look inside the Music folder of the repository to find your downloaded music
+- Look inside your entered donwload path to find your tunes